Travel Budget for Cairo Visit Cairo on a Budget or Travel in Style

 Recommended

-What did other people spend on Food in Cairo?
+What did other people spend on food and dining in Cairo?

-Typical prices for Food in Cairo are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Cairo, but your costs will vary based on your travel style and the place where the purchase was made.
+Typical prices for food in Cairo are listed below.
+These actual costs are from real travelers and can give you an idea of the food prices in Cairo.
+However, your individual costs will vary based on your travel style, selected restaurants, and the items that you order.

 • Juice